Home & Auto

 Almost every contractor carries some form of Commercial General Liability (CGI) coverage.
 While these policies provide much-needed protection for bodily injury and property damage claims that occur as the result of a contractor's work, they typically don't account for all forms of negligence.

-As a contractor, there are a variety of insurance products to consider.
+As a contractor, there are a variety of insurance products to consider in Ontario.
 To ensure you are accounting for all of your unique risks - and to secure a policy that is tailored to meet your specific business needs - it's important to work a qualified insurance broker.

 Enter the following information and one of our dedicated commercial insurance brokers will get back to you right away!